Hi. Welcome to the Good Life. 🍯 We’re glad you’re here!

 Submissions are open.

-We nominate for Pushcart, Best of the Net, Best New Poets, Best Small Fictions, Best Microfictions, and PEN Awards.
+We nominate for Pushcart, Best of the Net, Best New Poets, Best Small Fictions, Best Microfictions, and the Pen/Dau Short Story Prize.
 We pay $60 for writing published in our seasonal issues, and $25 for Micro Monday features and cover art.
 Details on all opportunities and the submission forms are available on Submittable.

 100% of the work we publish is unsolicited, and many of the writers are early in their writing and/or publishing journey.
 Each piece that lands in our queue is handled with care, given serious consideration, and evaluated by two or more people from genre-specific editorial teams, including both editors and readers.